双指针技巧秒杀七道链表题目

 };

-Of course, if we use Big O notation to calculate time complexity, whether we traverse the linked list once or twice, the time complexity is O(N)
+Of course, if we use Big O notation to calculate time complexity, the time complexity for traversing a linked list once or twice is both .
+However, the algorithm mentioned above is more skillful.

-Many linked list algorithm problems use this technique, such as LeetCode problem 19 "Remove Nth Node From End of List":
+This technique is used in many linked list-related algorithm problems, such as LeetCode Problem 19 "Remove Nth Node From End of List":

-19. Remove Nth Node From End of List | 力扣 | LeetCode |
+19. Remove Nth Node From End of List | LeetCode |

 Given the head